sourcegraph/sourcegraph-go/README.md

 ### 🔐 Secure deployment 🔐

-If you have private code, we recommend deploying the language server behind an auth proxy (such as HTTP basic authentication below), a firewall, or a VPN.
+If you have private code, we recommend deploying the language server behind an auth proxy (such as the example below using HTTP basic authentication in NGINX), a firewall, or a VPN.

 ### HTTP basic authentication